AnsKM/youtube-chat-extension/docs/MARKDOWN_FEATURES.md

   highlighting: true,    // Set to false to disable text highlighting
   keyboardShortcuts: true, // Set to false to disable keyboard shortcuts
   bold: true,            // Set to false to disable bold text
-  lineBreaks: true       // Set to false to disable line breaks };
+  lineBreaks: true,      // Set to false to disable line breaks
+  subheadings: true      // Set to false to disable subheading patterns };
 ```